Laurent Preziosi: Early life

-He was born in Maison-Carrée in Algeria, to which he parents had moved from Taglio-Isolaccio on Corscia a year earlier.
+He was born in Maison-Carrée in Algeria, to which his parents had moved from Taglio-Isolaccio on Corsica a year earlier.
 He embarked on a political career aged 18 by creating Maison-Carrée's section of "Jeunesses socialistes" before becoming secretary of the departmental federation created by his writer friend Max-Pol Fouchet.
 At the university of law and letters in Algiers his circle of friends included Yves Dechezelles and Albert Camus who he had already got to know through football matches (RCMC/RUA).
 He became a state school teacher.

 From 1935 onwards he took part in the annual national congress of the "Jeunesses socialistes" and became an ardent backer of human rights.
 He took part in the 30 November 1938 general strike and was suspended from his job for six months as a result.
 He left the SFIO in 1938 to join PSOP, created by Marceau Pivert.
 He remained in PSOP until 1940.
 He found a job as editor to the newspaper Alger Républicain, whose chief editor was Pascal Pia.
-There he met Camus again, their friendship becoing unwavering.
+There he met Camus again, their friendship becoming unwavering.

 Wartime

 On the outbreak of war in September 1939 he was mobilised and he was sacked from state education in December 1940 for his participation in the 1938 strikes.
 He made contact with his lawyer friend Yves Dechezelles with whom he created an initial group resisting Vichy France.
-The police kept an eye on his activities and commissioner Préa gave him advancecd warning of his imminent arrest and internment in the Djeniene Bourezg camp, where many died of scurvy.
+The police kept an eye on his activities and commissioner Préa gave him advance warning of his imminent arrest and internment in the Djeniene Bourezg camp, where many died of scurvy.

-From there he left for Corscia via Marseille where his friend François Tomasino, previously responsible for the "Jeunesses socialistes" in Bouches-du-Rhône, proposed that Preziosi set up a fruit and vegetable export subsidiary for his society at 63 Boulevard Graziani in Bastia.
+From there he left for Corsica via Marseille where his friend François Tomasino, previously responsible for the "Jeunesses socialistes" in Bouches-du-Rhône, proposed that Preziosi set up a fruit and vegetable export subsidiary for his society at 63 Boulevard Graziani in Bastia.
 On this journey Preziosi met many others keen to set up resistance networks, notably the mayor of Bastia, Hyacinthe de Montera, who had been sacked by the Vichy regime.
 Warned of a probable large-scale Allied invasion of North Africa, he returned there secretly and based himself in Oran, where he was unknown but could also meet Albert Camus on a daily basis.

 From there he took part in Paul Ruff's Group D resistance operation on the 8 November 1942 coup, a key support of Operation Torch in Algiers.